Our Mistakes

 How we fell short: We published fewer intervention reports than we had planned to at the beginning of 2014.
 We completed two new intervention reports in 2014, but at the beginning of 2014, we wrote that we hoped to publish 9-14 new reports during the year.
 On reflection, our goal of publishing 9-14 intervention reports was arbitrary and unrealistic given the amount of time that it has typically taken us to complete intervention reports in the past.
 See this part of our 2014 annual review for more detail.

-Steps we have taken to improve: We have learned more about how much work is involved in completing an intervention report and hope to make more realistic projections about how many we can complete in the future.
+How we addressed our mistake: We have learned more about how much work is involved in completing an intervention report and took steps to make more realistic projections about how many we can complete in the future.

 November 2014: Suboptimal grant recommendation to Good Ventures

-Steps we have taken to improve: In the end, we adjusted the public targets we announced based on the grants Good Ventures had committed to, so we don’t believe that donors gave suboptimally overall.
-In the future we expect to make — and announce — our recommendations to Good Ventures and the general public simultaneously.
+How we addressed our mistake: In the end, we adjusted the public targets we announced based on the grants Good Ventures had committed to, so we don’t believe that donors gave suboptimally overall.
+In the future we expect to make—and announce—our recommendations to Good Ventures and the general public simultaneously.

 November 2014: Not informing candidate charities of our recommendation structure prior to publishing recommendations

-Steps we have taken to improve: We will be more cognizant of how we communicate with charities in the future and will continue to solicit feedback from them so we can identify any other ways in which our communication with them is suboptimal.
+How we addressed our mistake: We are now more cognizant of how we communicate with organizations and continue to solicit feedback from them so we can identify any other ways in which our communication with them is suboptimal.

 July 2014: Published an update to the intervention report on cash transfers that misstated our view